You are here

 Frequently Asked Questions about Home Schooling

-What should I know about home schooling?
+What should I know about homeschooling?

-- Home schooling falls under non-public education and is not accredited by the Colorado Department of Education or a local school district.
+• Homeschooling falls under non-public education and is not accredited by the Colorado Department of Education or a local school district.

-- Home school students are not required to take Colorado’s standardized tests, however the parent may request of their local school district that their child participate.
-Colorado specific assessments do not fulfill the requirement for home school students to take a nationally standardized test.
+• Homeschool students are not required to take Colorado’s standardized tests; however the parent may request of their local school district that their child participate.
+Colorado specific assessments do not fulfill the requirement for homeschool students to take a nationally standardized test.

-- A parent who intends to establish a nonpublic, home-based, education program does not need to provide written notification of the program to a school district within the state until the child is 6 years old.
+• A parent who intends to homeschool does not need to provide written notification of the program to a school district until the child is 6 years old.
 (22-33-104.5(3)(e), C.R.S.)
 It should be noted that the parent does not need to “establish the program until the child is seven years of age; or continue the program or provide notification after the child is sixteen years of age.”
 (CRS 22-33-104.5 (3)(e)(II) and 22-33-104.5 (3)(e)(III))

-- The parent or guardian must provide written notification explaining the intent to home school his or her child.
+• The parent or guardian must provide written notification explaining the intent to homeschool his or her child.
 Notification can be given to any Colorado public school district office.

-- This written notification must be given 14 days before the parent or guardian establishes the home school program.
+• This written notification must be given 14 days before the parent or guardian establishes the homeschooling.
 (22-33-104.5(3)(e), C.R.S.)

-What requirements or qualifications must I have to home school my child?
+What requirements or qualifications must I have to homeschool my child?

 You must be the child's parent, legal guardian or an adult relative designated by the parent.
 (22-33-104.5(3)(a), C.R.S.)
 No other qualifications or licenses are required.

-NOTE: If your child is enrolled in a home school co-op program and those running the program will conduct an evaluation for educational progress, those teaching your child must be qualified.
+NOTE: If your child is enrolled in a homeschool co-op program and those running the program may conduct an evaluation for educational progress, those teaching your child must be qualified.
 The law refers to a qualified person in the context of having a student evaluated NOT taught.
 CRS 22-33-104.5 (2)(c) “ “Qualified person" means an individual who is selected by the parent of a child who is participating in a nonpublic home-based educational program to evaluate such child's progress and who is a teacher licensed pursuant to article 60.5 of this title, a teacher who is employed by an independent or parochial school, a licensed psychologist, or a person with a graduate degree in education.”
 (22-33-104.5(2)(c), C.R.S.)

 What are the requirements for attendance?

-Your program shall include no less than 172 days of instruction, averaging four instructional contact hours per day.
+Attendance shall include no less than 172 days of instruction, averaging four instructional contact hours per day.
 (22-33-104.5(3)(c), C.R.S.)

 What subjects do I have to teach?

-Your program shall include, but is not limited to communication skills of reading, writing and speaking, mathematics, history, civics, literature, science, and regular courses of instruction in the constitution of the United States.
+Subjects shall include, but is not limited to communication skills of reading, writing and speaking, mathematics, history, civics, literature, science, and regular courses of instruction in the constitution of the United States.
 (22-33-104.5(3)(d), C.R.S.)

 What kind of records do I have to keep?